NoBrainerGames/nobrainergames.github.io/_posts/2024-12-31-milestone-post-for-2024.md

 I had some experience creating VR games using Unity3D and Unreal Engine 4 in past jobs, and really enjoyed the creative, technical, and grant writing (🙃) aspects of it, but I was never exposed to the lower level systems running behind the scenes.

 So I embarked on a journey of coffee-fuelled nights and socially-deprived weekends towards what seemed like an impossible goal at the time.
-4 years and 3 rewrites later, I am proud to announce the first demo of my 3D game engine!
+4 years and 3 rewrites later, I am proud to announce the demo of my upcoming indie game made with my own game engine!

-I laid out the following requirements for the MVP:
+I laid out the following requirements for the engine MVP:
 1. Must be written in a small programming language that I can contribute to.
 2. Said programming language must be able to interface with both C and C++.
 3. 3D rendering system must be portable to all major desktop and mobile platforms without too much extra work.